Saint Laurence, Deacon and Martyr – Readings

 It is at this point that our reading begins.
 Jesus answers their request in what seems a very strange and enigmatic manner.
 He says three things:

--Unless a grain of wheat falls into the ground and dies, it remains just a grain of wheat; but if it dies, it produces much fruit.
+-Very truly, I tell you, unless a grain of wheat falls into the earth and dies, it remains just a single grain, but if it dies it bears much fruit.

--Whoever loves his life loses it and whoever hates his life in this world will preserve it for eternal life.
+-Those who love their life lose it, and those who hate their life in this world will keep it for eternal life.

--Whoever serves me must follow me, and where I am, there also will my servant be.
+-Whoever serves me must follow me, and where I am, there will my servant be also.

 This [bread] is my Body which will be handed over for you.